code2blog/tool-aws/README.md

 	mmw-1 create api gateway object that can return multiple responses json and xml based on http query parameters mmw-2 demo the logging features of aws lambda.
 Focus on uuid that binds related events

+sam-nodejs/code2blog-middleware-api
+	ma-1 create a lambda function that takes its configuration from s3 file, and invokes another api

 </pre>